Ancient Egypt

 No textbook is necessary: the usual copious handouts will be provided and the internet links provided here and in the handouts will more than suffice.
 If you really feel the need to hold physical books on Ancient Egypt, links to hundreds of scholarly reviews of Ancient Egypt books are available at this link (Bryn Mawr Classical Review).
 My own favorite book on Ancient Egypt is the Oxford History of Ancient History by Ian Shaw, which is available on the internet for as little as $7.50, used, or $11, new -- click on this link for information.

-Keep up with developments in Egyptian Archeology at these two links:
+Keep up with developments in Egyptian Archeology at this link: